The Toy Train to Shimla: Arriving Slowly Through 102 Tunnels and 800 Bridges

 The Food

 Shimla's food scene is small-town but genuine.
-Baljees on Mall Road (since 1930) serves the best dal and rice I had in Himachal — mains INR 150-300.
+Baljees on Mall Road (since 1930) serves some of the best dal and rice in Himachal — mains INR 150-300.
 Their breakfast aloo puri is a morning institution.

 Sita Ram & Sons does dham — the traditional Himachali thali — for INR 150.
 Rice, dal, rajma, curd, sweet.
 Simple and filling.

 For evening snacks, Lakkar Bazaar has vendors selling roasted corn (INR 30) and Maggi noodles (INR 40-50).
-Yes, Maggi in the mountains is a cliche.
-Yes, it tastes better at 2,200 meters.
-I don't make the rules.
+Yes, Maggi in the mountains is a cliché.
+It also tastes better at 2,200 meters.
+That's just how it works.

 The Return